Generate Tests with AI

 - OpenAPI spec in

-With all three, generated tests run on first try instead of needing 2-3 rounds of manual fixes.
+With all three, generated tests typically run on first try instead of needing 2-3 rounds of manual fixes.

 From exploration to CI